 Newton Education Statistics

 These statistics are for the highest level education obtained by the residents of Newton and are from the UK Census of 2011.
-Newton has a lower level of residents with either no qualifications or qualifications equal to 1 or more GCSE at grade D or below, than the national average.
-Newton also has a high level of residents with a higher education qualification (level 4) than the national average, suggesting that the residents of Newton are better educated than the average England citizen.
+Newton has a high level of residents with either no qualifications or qualifications equal to 1 or more GCSE at grade D or below, than the national average.

 Newton General Health Statistics

 The respondents of the 2011 Census were asked to rate their health.
 These are the results for Newton.
-The percentage of residents in Newton rating their health as 'very good' is more than the national average.
-Also the percentage of residents in Newton rating their health as 'very bad' is less than the national average, suggesting that the health of the residents of Newton is generally better than in the average person in England.
+The percentage of residents in Newton rating their health as 'very good' is less than the national average.
+Also the percentage of residents in Newton rating their health as 'very bad' is more than the national average, suggesting that the health of the residents of Newton is generally worse than in the average person in England.

 Sources: Office for National Statistics & Department for Work & Pensions.